wwagner4-rust/first-image/README.md

 # first-image
-Paint o a canvas and write it to an image file
+Paint a canvas and write it to an image file

+`ffmpeg -framerate 2 -y -pattern_type glob -i '*.png' out.gif`: